The eBird Data Quality and Review Process

 Based on the documentation accompanying the observation, a reviewer will categorise it as confirmed or unconfirmed.

-A confirmed record is one with sufficient documented to be made available for public use.
+A confirmed record is one with sufficient documentation to be made available for public use.

 The only implication of records being unconfirmed are that they are excluded from public output, such as the eBird species maps and other reports, plus the full dataset available for download.
 They remain, however, on the checklists of the original observers and are included in their personal lists and reports.
 And, if new information comes to light, it’s quite possible for a previous unconfirmed record to be marked as confirmed.